karenpeng/devart-template/project_posts/2014-02-01-Drawing-Comes-To-Life.md

 I spend quite some time staring at the original piece, and going through the api of the framework I use: paperjs.

-First, I realize that how I draw line with thickness is this:
+First, I realize that how I draw line with thickness is gerating pairs of poins in the middle of the stroke:
 ![Points](../project_images/points.jpg?raw=true "Points")

 Ths code is like this: